micrology/prsm/doc/help.md

 ### Systems

 The software is aimed at people who are interested in understanding whole systems.
-Wikipedia defines a system as [a group of interacting or interrelated entities that form a unified whole](https://en.wikipedia.org/wiki/System){target="_blank"}.
+[Wikipedia](https://en.wikipedia.org/wiki/System){target="_blank"} defines a system as a group of interacting or interrelated entities that form a unified whole.

 ### Participatory system mapping